Canm0re/intuit/readme.md

 ## 1. WhyCombinator
-"how would you like to spend your life?" answering this question will add meaning to life and enhance its quality. there is a line of questioning that can be used to slowly ramp a person until they are ready to answer this big question This apps main purpose for us is it will be used as a funnel and move the customers to the discord server
+This is a mobile app it's main purpose is it will be used as a funnel to the discord server

 ### The problem WhyCombinator solves: The Focus problem